programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 In our case, we're interested in whether changing the model parameters leads to results that correspond to our expectations.
 For example, if we were to use a different random distribution to guide the letter sending, we would expect to see a different distribution of letters received.

 Another option lies in the concept of Network Morphospaces,[^27] which is a type of parameter space analysis.
 With this approach, we would run the model several times for every possible parameter and record the resulting outputs.
 Possible parameter examples include the likelihood of agents sending a letter at each step, the range of possible neighbors, or the effect of the letters' content.
 Alongside measuring the resulting output (e.g. fitting it to a distribution, or in the case of network output, its [centralities](https://en.wikipedia.org/wiki/Centrality)), these parameter sets yield a 'fingerprint' of each unique simulation run, which can be used to create an abstract 'embedding space'.
 You can read about this space in the _Programming Historian_ [lesson on word embeddings](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).

 By including empirical data into such a space – in our case, networks taken from historical sources – we can observe which parameter sets bring the simulated outcome closest to the observed outcome.
 By adapting both the way in which hypotheses are encoded in the model, and the simulation parameters chosen, we can bring the model outcome closer to empirical findings and therefore determine the hypotheses which best explain the real-world processes that shaped the historical network.

-> _Bonus question 4_:
+> **Bonus question 4**:
-Try to plot the time series of letters recieved by a single agent. *Hint*: You can access the dataframe in the same way, this time on the level of the AgentID.
+> Try to plot the time series of letters recieved by a single agent.
+> *Hint*: You can access the dataframe in the same way, this time on the level of the AgentID.
 Instead of using `dataframe.hist()`, use `dataframe.plot()`.

-> _Bonus question 5_:
+> **Bonus question 5**:
-So far, we have collected only counts of letters sent and received.
+> So far, we have collected only counts of letters sent and received.
 How could we capture the sending of a letter as a link between sender and receiver?
-Can you create a model reporter that writes this information into a letter ledger? *Hint*: The information should be stored in a model variable, which is appended to every agent's letter sending step.
+Can you create a model reporter that writes this information into a letter ledger?
+> *Hint*: The information should be stored in a model variable, which is appended to every agent's letter sending step.
 You can have a look at the published [Historical Letters model 1.1.0](https://www.comses.net/codebases/111fbcc0-77a0-4699-9913-4b5ddee95dda/releases/1.1.0/).

 #### 2.5.7 Visualization and Interactive Features of Mesa

-Recently, the `mesa` contributors have introduced the possibility to control and visualize a simulation directly from within a [Jupyter Notebook](https://jupyter.org/).
+Recently, the mesa contributors introduced the possibility to control and visualize a simulation directly from within a [Jupyter Notebook](https://jupyter.org/).

 To create a visualization, we need to define three components: the portrayal of the agents in the visualization, the parameters we want to control, and finally the visualization itself.
 The portrayal includes the agent's color and size: to introduce some visual cues to the model, we change the agents' color once they have received a certain number of letters.